-This course will provide a practical demonstration of the data types and GIS resources available in NSW, as well as the open source and proprietary softwares that can be used to visualise, analyse, and manipulate the data contained within them.
+This microcredential provides a practical demonstration of the data types and GIS resources available in NSW, as well as the open source and proprietary softwares that can be used to visualise, analyse and manipulate the data contained within them.

 This data can then be integrated into various aspects of architectural and landscape architecture office practice.
 The course content is relevant for architecture, landscape, engineering and planning projects at all scales and stages, from site appraisal and selection through to feasibility and environmental impact assessments.